polywrap/wrap-cli/README.md

 **[Join Early Access](https://web3api.dev)**

 ## What?
-[Web3API](https://web3api.dev) allows smart contract developers to implement user-friendly, multi-platform, wrappers for their protocols in a language agnostic.
+[Web3API](https://web3api.dev) allows smart contract developers to implement user-friendly, multi-platform, wrappers for their protocols in a language agnostic way.
 Use Web3APIs in your favorite platforms and programming languages:
 Browser JS, Node.JS, Rust, Python, Go, C/C++, C#, etc

 At core of [Web3API](https://web3api.dev) is a WASM runtime that enables interactions with popular P2P networks: